University of California (UC) Schools

 Nine of the ten UC schools offer undergraduate degree programs.
 (University of California, San Francisco, is a graduate medical school.)
 Their focus tends to be on research-driven programs.
 They cost more than CSU schools, and tend to have much larger class sizes, but are frequently rated among the best universities in the world.

-If you want to transfer to a Davis, Irvine, Merced, Riverside, Santa Barbara, or Santa Cruz, you should consider participating in the UC Transfer Admissions Guarantee (TAG) program.
-When you do, you will get an early review of your academic records, early admission notification and specific guidance about major preparation, and general education coursework.
+If you want to transfer to a Davis, Irvine, Merced, Riverside, Santa Barbara, or Santa Cruz, you should also consider participating in the UC Transfer Admission Guarantee (TAG) program.
+You’ll still have to take the same breadth and major prep classes.
+But, you will also get an early review of your academic records, early admission notification and specific guidance about major preparation, and general education coursework.
 You can only submit TAG to one UC campus.

 To get a TAG, you’ll need to: